Deep learning regression for inverse quantum scattering

 It is known, that a cascade-correlation learning architecture \cite{cascade} solves this problem.
 The procedure consists in training the network several times, first with only one hidden layer.
-Then, one adds another hidden layer and keep the weights learned previously.
-At each training, one must check the convergence of the error over the test set, the validation set.
+Then, one adds another hidden layer and keeps the weights learned previously.
+At each training, one must check the convergence of the error over the test set and the validation set.
 If the error calculated over the validation set increases (over each iteration at one training), then you have overfitting.
 To solve this problem decrease the number of hidden neurons.
 Finally, it is imperative to apply the network over the test set at the end of each training, because one can visualize the error decreasing until reaching the desired value.
 In this work, we stop at $15$ hidden layers and obtain an error over the test set of $\sim 10^{-2}$.
-One can goes further (more hidden layers), but is enough for the purpose of this work.
+One can go further (more hidden layers) but this is enough for the purpose of this work.